StationFallTeam/Station-fall/README.md

 ### Navigate to source directory

-cd src
+'cd src'

 ### Run all tests in the test_cases folder

-python3 -m unittest discover -s test_cases
+python3 -m unittest discover test_cases

 #### Why we test